 Time to practice, then, she thought, returning to the room.
 Inside, she pulled out a piece of rope--the one that Vasher had used to tie her up, the first thing that she had Awakened.
 She’d since retrieved the Breath from it.

 She went back outside, holding the rope between her fingers, twisting it, thinking.
 The Commands that Denth taught me, she thought.
-They were simple things.
+They were simple phrases.
 Hold things.
 Protect me.

 He’d implied that the intent was important.
 When she’d Awakened the ropes, she’d made them move as if part of her body.
 So, it was more than just the Command.
-The Command brought the life, but the intent--the instructions from her mind--that brought focus to what the item was to do.
+The Command brought the life, but the intent--the instructions from her mind--brought focus.

 She paused beside a large tree with thin, blossom-laden branches that drooped toward the ground.
 Then, she touched the trunk and knelt beside a fallen branch.
 She held out the rope.